 A provider is also legally required to help consumers understand their rights under the Charter of Aged Care Rights.

-Under the Serious Incident Response Scheme, which commenced on 1 April 2021, the use of a restrictive practice that is inconsistent with the requirements set out in the Quality of Care Principles must be notified to the Commission.
+Under the Serious Incident Response Scheme, the use of a restrictive practice that is inconsistent with the requirements set out in the Quality of Care Principles must be notified to the Commission.

 Together, these requirements reinforce the importance of reducing and eliminating the inappropriate use of restrictive practices.

 Please note: reporting physical restraint under the National Aged Care Mandatory Quality Indicator Program is a separate and different process to the Commission’s assessment of restrictive practices under the Quality Standards.